awslabs/llrt/llrt_modules/README.md

 }
 ```

-Using ModuleResolver makes it even simpler.
+Using ModuleBuilder makes it even simpler.

 ```rust
 use llrt_modules::module_builder::ModuleBuilder;